-Having a great scuba diving experience required meticulous equipment check to ensure they are safe and comfortable for underwater use.
+Having a great scuba diving experience required meticulous equipment checks to ensure they are safe and comfortable for underwater use.
 If you have not been using your scuba gear and equipment for a while, inspect them thoroughly for potential issues.

 Make sure you have a suit suitable for use in the right climate you are going to dive in.
-Different thickness material is used for tropical water and in cooler water condition particularly, where you need a bit of thermal protection.
+Different thickness material is used for tropical water and in cooler water conditions particularly, where you need a bit of thermal protection.
 You may need a bit of sun protection if you dive or snorkelling in sunny weather.
-That is to protect you from sunburn and the harmful ultraviolet rays.
+That is to protect you from sunburn and harmful ultraviolet rays.
 Also, check for tears or damage in your suit that may cause unwanted exposure or leakages.
 The zippers might not be working due to long exposure to salty water and abusive wear.

 Gauges and Regulator

-Check whether your Submersible Pressure Gauge (SPG) and your diving regulator are in good operational use and the indicator shows accurate readings.
-The SPG displays how much air is the tank so that you are well prepared to know how long you can stay underwater.
+Check whether your Submersible Pressure Gauge (SPG) and your diving regulator are in good operational use and whether the indicator shows accurate readings.
+The SPG displays how much air is in the tank so that you are well prepared to know how long you can stay underwater.
 This is important because if the SPG doesn’t show accurate readings, going deep could be fatal if you’re suddenly running short of air, provided you have in you a Reductant Air Supply.
 Cressi CPD3 3 Gauge Console Shop at Walmart

 If you only do 20-30 dives a year, it’s a good idea to have your regulator serviced once a year.
 But if you’re diving in the marine or you have not been diving for too long, the diaphragms and exhaust valve of the regulator might have deteriorated badly.
 The regulator does a fantastic job to filter the air from the tank.
 And for any source of filtration, sooner or later it will begin to clog up.
-Imagine you have 300 psi air pumping through the filter, could that effective?
-For safety reason, all the parts and components inside the regulator need to be check.
+Imagine you have 300 psi air pumping through the filter, could that be effective?
+For safety reasons, all the parts and components inside the regulator need to be checked.

 Also, check whether your rubber hoses that connect to the regulator are coming off the cover.
 It’s no longer attached because it has been bent so many times before.
-So this an indication that this regulator needs to be serviced, or you may have your hose replaced. altogether.
+So this is an indication that this regulator needs to be serviced, or you may have your hose replaced. altogether.

 Buoyancy Scuba Gear

 A Buoyancy Compensator Device (BCD) helps you to establish neutral buoyancy when you’re underway or at the surface.
 You want to remain sunk underwater and you want to float once you are done with diving.
-This is made possible with a BCD jacket that you would be wearing if you’re serious diving.
+This is made possible with a BCD jacket that you would be wearing if you’re seriously diving.